Gribnik2K/solana-guard/README.md

 ln -sf /mnt/keys/validator-keypair.json ~/solana/validator-keypair.json
 ```

 ### Configure \`guard.cfg\`
-Settings are stored in \`~/guard.cfg\`.
+Settings are stored in \`~/solana-guard/guard.cfg\`.
 For Telegram notifications, a \`BOT_TOKEN\` is required.

 To improve reliability, the script queries an alternative RPC ([Helius RPC](https://dashboard.helius.dev)) alongside Solana's RPC.
 If responses match, the result is accepted.
-If they differ, 10 additional queries are made to each RPC, accepting the answer if 75% of responses agree.
-A free Helius account lasts about three days, so the script cycles through the \`RPC_LIST\` when one server stops responding.
+If they differ, 10 additional queries are made to each RPC, accepting the answer if 70% of responses agree.
+Two free Helius accounts should be enough for a month.
+So the script cycles through the \`RPC_LIST\` when one server stops responding.
+Next month, the same accounts can be used again.

 Example \`guard.cfg\':
 ```bash